-This topic contains 3 replies, has 1 voice, and was last updated by Annette 3 weeks, 1 day ago.
+- This topic has 5 replies, 1 voice, and was last updated 3 years ago by Peaches.

 This happens to me often; my reaction changes greatly depending on my knowledge of the source of the sound.
 I’m extremely affected by the sound of bass (not if I can hear the music, but just that, like, “feeling” bass through the walls), but if it turns out the sound is something else (construction equipment, for example) the emotional response vanishes.

 There’s an inherent rage-inducing quality to a repetitive sound that I know is being caused by another person.
 It makes the sound really intense, stemming from an impression of how inconsiderate the person is being.May 14, 2019 at 4:11 pm #1010144Julie anne McCambridge

 This fits in with what I believe about how we are triggered.
 It’s not the actual noise but the rudeness or insensitivity we perceive in it.
 On public transport recently I was triggered but a older gentleman sniffing repeatedly.
 After a couple of minutes though he found a hanky and blew his nose.
 After that, the occasional sniff didn’t bother me because he had tried.
 So many people don’t even seem to realise it is a terrible sounding rudeness to sniff loudly and repeatedly in public.June 28, 2019 at 3:20 pm #1010358Annette